-Why Making New Friends As An Adult Is So Hard — And What To Do About It
+The Biggest Reason Making Friends As An Adult Is So Hard, According To Friendship Experts

 In this op-ed, Olivia June, founder and CEO of Hey!
 VINA, a social discovery app for women, explains why making new friendships as an adult can be so difficult — and how to make it feel less intimidating.

 Ever feel like it’s absurdly hard to make new friends as an adult?
 You’re totally not alone.
 We’ve all been victim of the myth of easy friendship.
 The reasons range from thinking “I’m too busy” or “I don’t know how to start a conversation” or “she’s has too many friends already” to experiencing social anxiety.
 We’ve all faced many moments in our lives where we’ve wanted to make a new friend and simply didn’t have the time, tools, or confidence to make it happen.
 I’ve moved to new cities without knowing a single soul, gone through breakups where I realized I lost all my friends in the whirlwind of love, been the only woman in an all male company, and fallen suddenly to feeling like the odd girl out.
 Times that were lonely, isolating, and sometimes straight-up depressing.

 As the founder & CEO of Hey!
 VINA, the world’s #1 app for women’s friendship, I’ve made it my life mission to make sure we always have access to finding new friends and creating a supportive community of like-minded women wherever we are in our lives or in the world.

 “As we transition out of emerging adulthood (ages 18-25), we’re no longer surrounded by a group of same-age peers who happen to be in a similar life stage and with whom we have things in common,” Miriam Kirmayer, a therapist and friendship researcher, tells Bustle.
 “Our life paths begin to diverge more and more from those of our friends, and we can end up in very different places — both geographically and emotionally.”